HannahDelaney/portfolio-site-2020/_case-studies/un-booklet.md

 compo-img-1: compo-unudhr-1.png
 compo-img-1-alt: A sample of the fonts Proxima Nova, Freight Text Pro, and Samantha, as well as three CMYK swatches, 70 36 0 0, 94 73 35 21, and 86 57 0 16.
 compo-img-2: compo-unudhr-2.png
-compo-img-2-alt: An colour image of several hands lined up, with arrows pointing to a black and white version of the same image outlined in white pencil lines.
+compo-img-2-alt: A colour image of several hands lined up, with arrows pointing to a black and white version of the same image outlined in white pencil lines.
 p-compo-1: Proxima Nova and Freight Text Pro were chosen for clarity and because they are complimentary to each other.
 Samantha provided an elegant and readable font for accent copy.
 The only colours used are shades of the blue used in the UN logo, the exact shade of which is on the above left.
 p-compo-2: Each article image is in greyscale with white, sketched on elements.
 The goal was to keep the images as generic as possible, not showing faces, to communicate that the content is not for one group of people, but rather is representative of all people.
 extra: